JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 end
 ```

-## More flexibiltiy, more performance from Julia
+## More flexibility, more performance from Julia

 I wanted to go a little bit deeper and show how 1) Julia just runs fast even if your not explicitly focused on performance.
 But for where it *really* matters, you can go even deeper.
-This is a lttle advanced, but I think it can be useful to introduce some basics as to why some languages and approaches are going to be fundamentally slower than others.
+This is a little advanced, but I think it can be useful to introduce some basics as to why some languages and approaches are going to be fundamentally slower than others.

 Notes:
 The accumulator approach